 The highlight of my week was receiving the payout from Wage Day Advance Administrators in my bank account.
 The BBC featured me in their story this week.
 I was due £1,727.76, so it’s obviously disappointing not to get that final sum, but it was great to receive this before the end of the month as promised.
 I used the money to pay off one of my credit card payments before the start of next month.

 My Top 3 Tips for Lockdown: Week 9

 I check my bank accounts on a weekly basis.
 I love to keep track of my outgoings and what I am spending.
 I update my spending app daily.
 Even under lockdown, it’s important to understand what’s leaving your account.

 My penchant for signing up for 30-day trials and forgetting to cancel is a frustrating thing I still do.
-I managed to get a £50 refund on something I had signed up to but had forgotten to cancel.
+I managed to get a £50 refund on something I had signed up for but had forgotten to cancel.
 Always email as soon as you can.
-Finally this month I received back my Wonga payout of £94.42 and WDA payout £98.14.
+Finally, this month I received back my Wonga payout of £94.42 and WDA payout of £98.14.
 I also received a GoDaddy refund of £227.85, which I managed to rescue in time after seeing £302.26 leave my account at the beginning of the month.
-In total, I received £277.85 in refunds and £192.56 in payday loan payouts.
+I received £277.85 in refunds and £192.56 in payday loan payouts.

 2. A GOOD NIGHT’S SLEEP IS SO IMPORTANT